Last update: 03-08-2017 - older versions

 DAB coverage expansion

-- A major two-year programme of DAB coverage build out is now underway which includes doubling the number of local DAB transmitters (around 200 new transmitters) to get local DAB to FM equivalence, over 162 new transmitters for the BBC national network to expand it from 95% population coverage to 97%, and more transmitters for the national commercial network, Digital One.
+- A major two-year programme of DAB coverage build out has completed and included doubling the number of local DAB transmitters (around 200 new transmitters) to get local DAB to FM equivalence, over 162 new transmitters for the BBC national network to expand it from 95% population coverage to 97%, and more transmitters for the national commercial network, Digital One.

-- As these new digital transmitters become operational DRUK will update the consumer facing postcode checker on the Digital Radio UK website
+- As the new digital transmitters became operational Digital Radio UK updated the consumer facing postcode checker on the Digital Radio UK website

 Last update: 24-03-2017 - older versions

 - Regional multiplexes: 10 Regular

 - Local multiplexes: 51 Regular and 10 Trial